em2898.epiquest.co.uk

 EpiQuest-A

-The program EpiQuest-A analyses the probability of proteins domain exposure at the surface of the folded protein.
-The program is designed to select the domains (and peptide epitopes) that will be accessible for antibody binding at the surface of the intact protein molecule.
+The EpiQuest-A program analyzes the probability of protein domain exposure on the surface of folded proteins.
+Its purpose is to identify domains and peptide epitopes that are accessible for antibody binding at the surface of the intact protein molecule.

 Complexity of protein domains